Case study: Parental reunification for skilled workers

 Despite repeated attempts to contact the embassy, the embassy initially remained inactive.
 There was no acknowledgement of receipt, nor any substantive response to the lawyer's letters or calls.
 After the three-month deadline pursuant to Section 75 of the Administrative Court Act (VwGO) had expired, the lawyer announced a lawsuit for failure to act.
 He correctly pointed out that the written visa application had triggered the application deadline.
 The failure to schedule an appointment did not release the authority from its obligation to process the application.

-Due to the legal clarification and the threat of legal proceedings, the embassy finally relented, scheduled an appointment, examined the submitted documents and, after successful review, issued the requested national visa for the parents' permanent residence in Germany.
+Due to the legal clarification and the threat of legal proceedings, the embassy finally relented, scheduled an appointment, reviewed the submitted documents, and, after a successful review, issued the requested national visa for the parents' permanent residence in Germany.

 C. Conclusion